Import and Export

 - files of this format are usually large (because they contain multiple versions of the same fragments, text representation of images, redundant representation of non-English characters);

-- they cannot contain some RichView-specific information; some image formats cannot be stored in RTF and images of that formats are saved as bitmaps or metafiles.
+- they cannot contain some TRichView-specific information; some image formats cannot be stored in RTF and images of that formats are saved as bitmaps, metafiles or Png images.

-You can designate some text styles for using as RTF codes, and use RTF keywords in the text of these styles.
+You can designate some text styles for using as RTF codes, and use RTF keywords in text items of these styles.

 HTML (Hypertext Markup Language)